rendleyhq/docs.rendleysdk.com/getting-started/layer.md

 const layer = Engine.getInstance().getTimeline().createLayer({ index: 2 });
 ```

-This is useful when you need to create a new layer in between existing ones.
+This is useful when you need to create a new layer between existing ones.

-## Removing a layer
+## Removing a Layer

-Removing a layer, will remove all the associated resources associated with it, like clips and transitions.
+Removing a layer will also remove all associated resources, such as clips and transitions.
 To remove a layer, you can use the following:

 ```typescript
 Engine.getInstance().getTimeline().removeLayer(layer.id);